Character Overview

 Note that this is an advanced guide, it is meant to be used by those primarily looking at loops 3+.
 This builds off of content shared in the meta guide.

 Frog is considered a lower tier character in meta as he provides little benefits to a run.
-His active isn't useful at this point in the game as Ultra Shovel will immediately erase any toxic clouds, so trying to damage enemies with it is a pretty fruitless endeavor.
+His active isn't useful at this point in the game as he will constantly be on the move and using Ultra Shovel, so trying to damage enemies with it is a pretty fruitless endeavor.
 His negative passive of constant movement is more of a nuisance at this point of the game especially for boss fights; they can be far more difficult than they otherwise be.
 At this point his active can just be used in order to get him to stand still for positioning.

 Boss Tips: